CopernicaMarketingSoftware/Documentation/SMTPeter/api-documentation/rest-api.md

  as the ones stated in the recipient variable.

-These variables will then be converted to a full MIME message by SMTPeter.

 ### Additional variables for tracking and processing

-SMTPeter also offers the following boolean variables (e.g. variable: true/false) that can be sent with each request.
+SMTPeter also offers the following boolean variables (e.g. "variable": true/false) that can be included in each POST request.
 Including these variables and setting them to true or false will enable or disable the features for the email.